Sid3791/math-quantum/index.md

 ---
 layout: single
-author_profile: false
+title: "Mathquantum Miniproject"
+toc: true
+toc_label: "Contents"
+toc_sticky: true
 ---
-Mathquantum Miniproject

-## Project Idea:
+## Project Idea

 Write a research paper detailing the methods used which intersect QIS, Machine learning, and Finance.
-Explain how Quantum computing can be utiilized to generate better portfolio management and asset allocation
+Explain how Quantum computing can be utilized to generate better portfolio management and asset allocation.

+---

-## Background:
+## Background

-###  Motivation:
+### Motivation

-  Trading algorithms used by quantatives are very powerful, however are limited because of analyzing millions of assets and trillions of possibilities.
+Trading algorithms used by quants are very powerful, however are limited because of analyzing millions of assets and trillions of possibilities.
 Machine learning aims to help these algorithms, however by integrating quantum computing we can design circuits analyzing all of these millions of assets in a superposition and speed up the ML algorithms behind the trading algorithms.

-###  Video:
+---

+## Video

-  Here is a video explaining the concepts and optimizations better.
+Here is a video explaining the concepts and optimizations better:

 <iframe
   width="560"
   height="315"